teegre/bigtime/README.md

 Digits are sequences of 0s and 1s.

-Global settings for digits and separator sizes are defined as follow:
+Global settings for digits and separator are defined as follow:

 ```
 height=5
 width=5
 sep_width=1
 ```
+The **layout** optional parameter can be used to force the clock to display in a particular layout.

+`layout=horizontal`
+Or
+`layout=vertical`

+If this parameter is omitted, horizontal mode is the default unless **--vertical** option is used.

 By default, when **bigtime** parses a file, 0s are replaced by whitespaces and 1s by "∎".
 But one can define characters as shown below: